The Nissan Pathfinder has evolved significantly since 1985. But with so many model years, which ones stand out?

 Nissan Pathfinder Best, Neutral, and Worst Years

-Picking the best and worst Pathfinder years isn’t just about gut feeling.
+Picking the finest and worst Pathfinder years isn’t just about gut feeling.
 We’ve dug deep, analyzing a ton of data to give you the full picture.
 Here’s what we’ve considered:

 - Reliability straight from the horse’s mouth – owner surveys